 For over 60 years, The American Assembly has held over 100 convenings of historical significance on a variety of topics, fostering non-partisan, cross sector public-policy discussions.

-The profound social and economic disruption in legacy cities is the result of fundamental shifts of the global economy in recent decades, and as importantly, policy decisions made at the local, state, and federal level.
+The profound social and economic disruption of legacy cities, such as Detroit, Cleveland, and Syrcause, is the result of fundamental shifts of the global economy in recent decades, and as importantly, policy decisions made at the local, state, and federal level.

 The American Assembly, through the Legacy Cities Partnership, seeks to advance public policy discussion around this unique set of 50 cities that struggle to find their footing in the new economy.

 Despite very real challenges, legacy cities also have real assets—from strong cultural fabric to abundant historic architecture—that serve local communities and strengthen them as centers of their metropolitan regions.
 Many are now becoming hubs of innovation, as legacy city leaders find new and creative solutions to the challenges at hand.